 When it comes to calculators, they are not a one-size-fits-all product.
 We’ve included options for junior high, high school, and college classes, as well as options that are best suited for professional environments.
-All the calculators on our list are highly rated and have been on the market for years.
 We’ve also included a wide price range to ensure every student and professional can find a calculator that works for their needs and their budget.

 Whether you’re heading back to school or you’re shopping for someone who is, we recommended including one of these graphing calculators in your backpack.

 Calculate real and complex numbers with up to 14-digit accuracy and 10 graphing functions using the Texas Instruments Ti-84 Plus Graphing calculator.
 The TI-84 Plus can handle just about any function, fraction, and figure you throw at it, with 14-digit accuracy plus a two-digit exponent.
 Define, save and analyze up to 10 graphs at once and list store up to 999 elements or 10 50×50 matrices.